siddhant-vij/Content-Amplify-Hub/README.md

 Visit https://hashnode.com/settings/developer

 - `HASHNODE_TOKEN`: In the "Personal Access Token" section create a new token by clicking on "Generate new token"
+- `HASHNODE_PUBLICATION_ID`: **This worked as on 06-Jun-2024.**
-- `HASHNODE_PUBLICATION_ID`: To find the publication ID, navigate to your blog home page URL.
+If it doesn't, figure out a way.
+To find the publication ID, navigate to your blog home page URL.
 Open the DevTools Console:

 ```javascript
 console.log(window.__NEXT_DATA__.props.pageProps.publication.id);